microsoft/mlops-model-factory-accelerator/use_case_implementation/fridge-object-detection/docs/01-model-factory-design.md

 1. Data Science team works on development of model on local machine using VSCode remote extension or on AML workspace.
 This development is generally done in Jupyter notebook.
 1. Once the model is ready and is tested, code from notebooks is brought into `src` folder for that model.
 1. Code is then pushed to dev environment, where MLOps and DevOps pipelines are built and triggered which helps in automating the generation of ML models and pushing ML model docker containers images the dev ACR.
-1. Data Science team validates the model metrics after which the code is push to prod env where pipelines execute basic tests and also perform smoke test on the IoTEdge device.
+1. Data Science team validates the model metrics after which the code is push to prod env where pipelines execute basic tests.
 1. Once all steps are successful there is final Gated approval check which allows pushing of these images into prod ACR.